az-digital/arizona-bootstrap/site/docs/2.0/getting-started/javascript.md

 ## Programmatic API

-We also believe you should be able to use all {{ .Site.Title }} plugins purely through the JavaScript API.
+We also believe you should be able to use all {{< ourname >}} plugins purely through the JavaScript API.
 All public APIs are single, chainable methods, and return the collection acted upon.

 ```js
 $('.btn.danger').button('toggle').addClass('fat')